RaphaelIT7/gmod-holylib/README.md

 table ents - A sequential table containing all the entities that should be removed from being transmitted.
 Returns true if the entity or all entities were successfully removed from being transmitted.

-> NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!
+> NOTE: Only use this function inside the `HolyLib:PostCheckTransmit` hook!

 #### pvs.RemoveAllEntityFromTransmit()
 Removes all Entities from being transmitted.

-> NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!
+> NOTE: Only use this function inside the `HolyLib:PostCheckTransmit` hook!

 #### pvs.AddEntityToTransmit(Entity ent or table ents, bool always)
 table ents - A sequential table containing all the entities that should be transmitted.